stromseng/effective-progress/ROADMAP.md

 - Fixup default eta styling
 - make it easy to configure order of, and which cells are included
+- figure out why package size on npmx is so large, and why deps arent showing

 ## Customization